rl-institut/offgridders/docs/Definition.rst

 Through a rectifier and inverter with defined conversion efficiency, the DC- bus is connected to an AC-bus with following components:

-*   Wind plant, modelled based on a feed-in time series in kWh/kW inst .
+*   Wind plant, modelled based on a feed-in time series in kWh/kW installed.
 The installed capacity kW can be optimized.
 *   Generator, modelled with a constant efficiency and with or without minimal loading.
     The generator type is determined by the combustion value of the used fuel.
 The installed